 We might also face credit risks associated with the concentration of our revenue among a small number of licensees and customers.
-As of December 31, 2016, four customers represented 88% of total trade receivables.
+As of December 31, 2017, one customer represented 63% of total trade receivables.
 Our failure to collect receivables from any customer that represents a large percentage of receivables on a timely basis, or at all, could adversely affect our cash flow or results of operations and might cause our stock price to fall.